 Stairways by definition are flights of steps, often with multiple landings.
 Because of the rugged topography of the Puget Sound, you can find stairways zigzagging up and down hillsides all over the region.

 Many stairways are secret shortcuts through quiet neighborhoods.
 Some stairways trail into hidden woods.
 Some lead to water.
 Some give rise to amazing views.
 Others are spectacular themselves, feats of design and engineering.

-, Jake and Cathy Jaramillo build urban hikes around some of our area’s most interesting stairways.
-Seattle Stairways Walks: An Up-and-Down Guide to City Neighborhoods
+In the book Seattle Stairways Walks: An Up-and-Down Guide to City Neighborhoods, Jake and Cathy Jaramillo build urban hikes around some of our area’s most interesting stairways.

 The Jaramillos explain how many of the older neighborhood stairways around Seattle were first built “as a way for developers to expand and extend the links between trolley stops and residential tracks.”

-Although some urban stairways seem to lure you into a private world, rest assured we all share the stairs: they are yours to explore.
+Although some urban stairways seem to lure you into a private world, rest assured we all share the stairs: they're public and yours to explore.
 Some 500 outdoor stairways are maintained by the Seattle Department of Transportation and 100 more are managed by Seattle Parks.

 Designed by architect and namesake Walter Wilcox (who also designed the Arboretum Bridge) and built in 1913, the Wilcox Wall runs along Eighth Place West for almost a half-mile.
 Approach its southern end from Marshall Park (1191 7th Ave.
-W., also called Betty Bowen Viewpoint.)
+W., also called Betty Bowen Viewpoint).